HOW TO PASS THE MAGISTRATE INTERVIEW

 - Sample magistrate first interview questions with tips on how to respond.

 - Detailed information and advice about the second magistrate interview.

 - The top tips and advice brought to you from serving magistrates.

 - How to approach the case studies that form part of the magistrate second interview.

 - What the Local Advisory Committee are looking for and how to respond.

 THE MAGISTRATE SECOND INTERVIEW AND ADVICE ON HOW TO PREPARE

 THE FIRST CASE EXERCISE: RANKING THE SERIOUSNESS OF OFFENCES

 The first exercise which forms part of the magistrate second interview will give you approximately ten scenarios.
-It will be your task to rank them in order or severity.
-There are no right or wrong answers to these; however, it is important that you are able to explain why you have chosen the order of priority you have and also be able to listen to suggestions for ranking them in perhaps an alternative order.
+It will be your task to rank them in order of severity.
+There are no right or wrong answers to these; however, it is important that you are able to explain why you have chosen the order of priority and also be able to listen to suggestions for ranking them in perhaps an alternative order.

 Remember, as a magistrate you will be required to listen to, and work with, other people including magistrates whom perhaps have more experience than you.